elektito/ih2torrent/README.md

 ih2torrent
 ==========

-`ih2torrent` creates a trackerless torrent file from an infohash.
+`ih2torrent` creates a trackerless torrent file from an infohash or a magnet URI.
 It uses BitTorrent [DHT][1] and the [metadata protocol][2] to find peers for the torrent and obtain its metadata.

 In order to get the dependencies inside a virtualenv, run `make`.
 You need Python 3.4.3 or higher to run ih2torrent.
 Notice that for some